 Table 2: Caption

-The SFSI data is originally daily observations, that have been aggregated to quarterly observations.
-The remaining variables are seasonally adjusted and all data except the SFSI data has been obtained from the FRED database, while the lSFSI index was provided by the Riksbank.
+The SFSI data is originally daily observations that have been aggregated to quarterly observations.
+The remaining variables are seasonally adjusted and all data except the SFSI data has been obtained from the FRED database, while the SFSI index was provided by the Riksbank.